First measurement of the correlation between cosmic voids and the Lyman-$\alpha$ forest

 To illustrate how RSD can be disentangled from the tomographic effect, Fig.~\ref{fig:kaiser_plot} (top) shows $\xi(r,\mu)$ as a function of $\mu^2$ obtained from mocks, with and without RSD.
-The observed dependance in $\mu^2$ is not linear, as expected due to the impact of the tomographic effect.
-On the other hand, Fig.~\ref{fig:kaiser_plot} (bottom) shows that the difference $\xi_{\rm RSD} - \xi_{\rm noRSD}$ is a linear function of $\mu^2$: the additive contribution from the tomographic effect was removed, and the measured slopes are then essentially due to the linear RSD effect.
+Following Eqn.~\ref{eq:xi}, in the absence of the tomographic effect, $\xi$ would be independent of $\mu$ in the noRSD case, and a linear function of $\mu^2$ in the RSD case.
+This picture is too simple due to the tomographic effect, as can be seen in the top panel of Fig.~\ref{fig:kaiser_plot}.
+On the other hand, Fig.~\ref{fig:kaiser_plot} (bottom) shows that the difference $\xi_{\rm RSD} - \xi_{\rm noRSD}$ is approximately a linear function of $\mu^2$: this suggests that the tomographic effect is an additive contribution to the quadrupole.

-\textit{Results and interpretation} -- The measured $\xi$ for data and mocks is shown on Fig.~\ref{fig:xcorr_void_lya}.
-Statistical uncertainties for the data are estimated from a covariance matrix, computed by subsampling.
-Its diagonal terms agree with the measured variance from eleven mocks within 10~\%.
-The monopole predicted by mocks does not depend on whether RSD is included or not.